sfk14/DHClass-Hub/Solutions/RegEx-Exercises/RegEx_Exercise2-Blithedale_Solution.md

 ###Regex Exercise 1:
 1. Delete all of the unnecessary front and back matter.
 2. Find all of the reserved characters. **You have to find and replace these characters in this order because the ampersand is in the code for the greater than and less than signs!
-If you did tried to find the ampersand last, it would find and change all of the less than and greater than code that you just fixed!**
+If you tried to find the ampersand last, it would find and change all of the less than and greater than code that you just fixed!**
  * Find: `&`
    * Replace: `&amp;`
  * Find: `<`